RememberOfLife/mirabel/README.md

     * or if the game is just mirroring another actual game then any lobby mod can input the random moves
   * every user in the lobby can also be set to be an unknown (e.g. mirroring a real person we don't know state about), i.e. their state will not be decided by the system
     * all real users input their info (e.g. dealt cards) and then can use play and ai
-* ==> games with simultaneous moves
-  * game unions all possible moves from all outstanding players to move simultaneously, returns that as the valid_moves_list
-  * when a player moves, their move is stored by the backend game into its accumulation buffer
-    * when the last remaining player, of all those who move simultaneously, makes their move, the game processes the accumulation buffer and proceeds
 * ==> manage player specific views for games with simultaneous moves or hidden information
   * frontend requires info on what view it should render, i.e. render only hidden info or move placer for the player of that view
   * auto switch view to player_to_move / next player if setting for that is given
 * ==> resources like textures
   * can be generated on first launch into some local cache directory
   * not available for sounds?

----

-main_ctrl should be a context object (low prio)